NLnetLabs/rpki-doc/source/krill/installation.rst

 with Rsyncd and a web server of your choice, you will see traffic from several hundred relying party software tools querying every few minutes.
 The total amount of traffic is also negligible for any modern day situation.

-In terms of cryptographic security, you should make sure that the machine is well protected but a Hardware Security Module (HSM) to store the keys is certainly not necessary and at this point not even possible.

 ..
 Note:: For reference, NLnet Labs runs Krill and serves ROAs to the world
           using a 2 CPU / 2GB RAM / 60GB disk virtual machine.